aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 | Python             | Python 3.8.3 (Python 2.7 is also compatible)         | Required                  |                           |
 | curl               | libcurl and its development files (7.55.1 is tested) | Required on Linux default | Required on Linux default |

 Before compiling the SDK and using it, you need to make sure that these software have been installed.
-On Ubuntu, can use the apt install command to install the corresponding package.
+On Ubuntu OS, you can use the `apt install` command to install the corresponding package.
 Under Cygwin, use the Setup program that comes with Cygwin to install.
 E.g.:
 - Ubuntu
 ````